kuruparan/kuruparan.github.io/_pages/about.md

 ---
 Recent Updates
 ======

+Aug 2022 - Sucesfully defended 2 nd year  review of PhD

+Jul 2022 - Presented a conference paper on Domain generalization on MRI image segmentation at MIDL, Switzerland.

-Aug  11 2021 - Sucessfully defended first year review of PhD
+ Aug 2021 - Sucessfully defended first year review of PhD

 Sept 14 2020 - one paper got accepted to DICTA2020.